Ford Venezuela to sell pickups, SUVs in dollars: union

 Ford dealerships will sell the Explorer Limited and Ecosport SUVs, the Lariat Pickup and three models of cargo trucks in dollars, Troya said.
 Economy cars such as the Ford Fiesta will continue to be priced in local bolivar currency, he added, but suggested consumers may struggle to find those models.

-“Some would say this is only benefiting a privileged few, but it’s better than nothing,” he said, noting that few Venezuelans have access to dollars.
+“Some would say this is only benefitting a privileged few, but it’s better than nothing,” he said, noting that few Venezuelans have access to dollars.

 Ford de Venezuela did not immediately respond to a request for comment.